You are here

 How long is jury service?

-Petit jurors are summoned for a 60 or 90 day on-call period, depending on the court to which they are required to report.
-This does not mean that they serve on juries for 60 or 90 days, but rather, during that on-call period, may be called in for service.
+Petit jurors are summoned for a 4-week on-call period.
+This does not mean that they are in court for 4 weeks, but may be called in for service at some point during their term.
 If selected they are expected to remain for the duration of the trial.

 Grand jurors serve for an 18-month period.
 During this time they meet once a month for one to four days.